Sudan People's Liberation Movement: History

+In the late 1980s, Marxism-Leninism was abandoned in favor of a broadly Socialist platform.

 In 1991, the SPLA-Nasir faction led by Dr Riek Machar and Dr Lam Akol attempted to overthrow chairman Garang.
-The attempt failed but led to widespread fighting in the south and the formation of other rebel groups, such as Kerubino Kwanyin Bol's SPLA Bahr-al-Ghazal faction.
+The attempt failed but led to widespread fighting in the south and the formation of other rebel groups, such as Kerubino Kuanyin Bol's SPLA Bahr-al-Ghazal faction.
 These internal divisions hampered negotiations with the government.
 SPLA-Nasir renamed itself SPLA-United and then transformed itself, with substantial personnel changes, into the South Sudan Independence Movement/Army.
 Several smaller factions signed the Khartoum Peace Agreement with the government in April 1997 and formed the United Democratic Salvation Front (UDSF).

 In July 1992, a government offensive seized southern Sudan, and captured the SPLA headquarters in Torit.
 The Sudanese government accused Uganda and Eritrea of supporting the SPLA/M, who were alleged to have operated on the Ugandan side of the Sudanese border with Uganda at the southern limit of Sudan.

 In 2005, a treaty between the SPLA/M and the Sudanese government led to the formal recognition of Southern Sudanese autonomy.
 SPLM joined the government as part of the 2005 peace agreement, gaining about one-third of government positions.
 On 11 October 2007, the SPLM withdrew from the government, alleging violations of the peace agreement; this raised concerns about the future of the agreement.

 In 2012, as a consequence of South Sudanese independence, SPLM became the new country's governing political party and the SPLA the country's army.
 The Sudan branch separated from the movement and formed SPLM-N to carry out anti-government activities in Sudan.